 - Discount Hawaii Car Rental (our advertiser who we learned of from our readers) is one excellent resource we frequently use ourselves.
-At peak times we’ve found their rates to be up to $20 per day less than competitors.
-Also check discount offers and coupons from Car Rental Momma.
-If you need a car during peak times when desperate and availability is limited, try Craigslist (by island) for non-traditional, buyer-beware rental opportunities.
+At peak times we’ve found their rates can save at least $20 per day compared with competitors.

 - Check for discounts available through AAA, AARP and Costco.

 - For periods when there are no car rentals available, some visitors have tried Craigslist.
-We cannot recommend that route as we have heard of way too many problems including those related to insurance protection.
-We would, however, suggest checking multiple sources frequently for sold out dates that could become available later.
+We cannot recommend that route as we have heard of way too many problems including those related to insurance protection and breakdowns.
+We would, however, suggest checking multiple car rental sources frequently for sold out dates that could subsequently become available.

-2. Protect yourself against damage and dirt fees.
+Protect yourself against damage, dirt and other fees.

 - Hawaii Dirt Tip: Hawaii car rental agencies can charge a fee of $50-$100 or more for excess dirt.
 It is very easy in our environment to end up with mud inside or outside of the car.
 If this happens to you, get to a car wash before returning it to the agency.
 Consider having newspapers or other floor protection if you’re going to be hiking or when it is muddy.